 If it is not already clear to everyone: the devil exists, and he is not fond of human beings.
 Furthermore, he is a great coward.
 Since he is not able to hurt God directly, he decided to hurt God through the creatures whom He loves most: us.
 No one should be shocked, especially Christians (his favorite prey), if I tell them that the devil is constantly attacking us and tempts us to offend our Creator.

 The problem is that the devil is very astute, and we Christians are often foolish.
-We believe that going to Mass, praying the Rosary, and trying to life a coherent Christian life, automatically exempts us from any preoccupation for this undesirable subject.
+We believe that going to Mass, praying the Rosary, and trying to life a coherent Christian life, automatically exempts us from any preoccupation with this undesirable subject.
 Sad to say, this is not reality.
-The devil redoubles his efforts when he sees consistent Christianity in our lives, he assumes new appearances, and updates his strategies.
+The devil redoubles his efforts when he sees consistent Christianity in our lives, he assumes new appearances and updates his strategies.
 A metaphor may help: a thief wants to rob a house.
 While scoping out the house and formulating a plan, he discovers that a young woman lives there.
 Every night at the same time, her boyfriend throws pebbles at her window so that she might come out and let him in.
 What should the thief do to trick the young woman?
 If he were simply to throw rocks at the correct time he would certainly be shot by the woman’s father.
 He obviously needs to disguise himself as the boyfriend, copy his way of walking, and imitate his voice.
 I believe this is a good example for understanding how the devil and his temptations infiltrate the life of a Christian.
 The devil does not present us temptations in a rough way because he knows well that they would be immediately rejected.
 He changes plans and attempts to present them with thoughts and states of mind which appear spiritual so that little by little we deviate from our relationship with God.

 What are these thoughts and states of mind that appear positive and spiritual but are actually temptations?
 I will avail myself of the book Discernment: Acquiring the Heart of God by Father Marko Ivan Rupnik, S. J. (which I highly recommend) in order to respond to this question.
 This book is grounded in the Fathers of the Church so the ideas which come from it are enriched by the tradition and wisdom of the Church.